 where denotes the set of Dedekind finite subsets of .

 However, the Boolean operations are not what one might naively expect.
-The simplest way of describing the operations might be to consider Boolean algebras as equivalent to Boolean rings (where binary addition is given by symmetric difference), and consider the construction of free Boolean rings by analogy with polynomial algebra constructions, where one forms the free vector space generated by a monoid of monomials.
+The simplest way of describing the operations is to consider Boolean algebras as equivalent to Boolean rings where binary addition is given by symmetric difference, as explained further at Boolean algebra.
+We can construct free Boolean rings by analogy with the polynomial algebra construction, where one forms the free vector space generated by a monoid of monomials.

-(The naive prescription, where one uses the usual intersection and union on the Boolean algebra , is guaranteed to fail because this is an atomic Boolean algebra?, whereas the free Boolean algebra on an infinite set is atomless.)
+(A more naive prescription, where one uses the usual intersection and union on the Boolean algebra for , is guaranteed to fail because this is an atomic Boolean algebra, whereas the free Boolean algebra on an infinite set is atomless.)

 A third description comes from Stone duality (see below).